mailjet/api-documentation/guides/_getting-started2.md

 # Getting Started

-In this section we will introduce you to the basics of the Mailjet Email API -  sending your first email, retrieving your sent messages and deliverability / contact engagement statistics.
+In this section we will guide you through the core features of the Mailjet Email API : sending an email and retrieving information about your sent messages, including engagement statistics (opens, clicks, etc.).

 Let’s start!